avinetworks/avi-rancher/templates/2/README.md

 ## Usage

 1. Deploy the stack for this provider from Rancher Community Catalog.
-   While deploying, you need to give the username, password (optional, read below), Avi Controller IP address, Avi Controller Port, the Cloud name where Virtual Services and Pools are created.
+   While deploying, you need to give the username, password, Avi Controller IP address, Avi Controller Port, the Cloud name where Virtual Services and Pools are created.
 2. Create services in Rancher with public host port mapping and corresponding Virtual services are created in Avi.
-All CRUD operations on service get reflected in Avi Controller and Service Engine.
+All CRUD operations on services get reflected in Avi Controller and Service Engine.
 3. You can scale out/in the service and the changes will get reflected on Avi Controller and Service Engine.